LECTURE PROGRAMME 2021/22

 Wednesday 20th October 2021 7.30pm Dunchurch Village Hall

-David Templeman, Elizabethan historian and National speaker, came to us a few years ago with his knowledgeable and inspiring two talks about the life of Mary Stuart in captivity in England, and he now returns to us with an updated and revised edition of this enthralling story, tied in with his recent book on the same subject.
+David Templeman, Elizabethan historian, writer and lecturer, came to us a few years ago with his knowledgeable and inspiring two talks about the life of Mary Stuart in captivity in England, and he now returns to us with an updated and revised edition of this enthralling story, tied in with his recent book on the same subject.
+David writes:

 * * *